We are a consortium of private colleges and universities that collaborate to use data to improve.

 In addition to sharing unit record data from the surveys, HEDS creates summary and/or comparison reports on key data elements from these surveys.
 HEDS does not share unit record data on the HERI Faculty Survey.

-The HEDS Consortium sponsors opportunities for representatives from member institutions to collaborate on using data through the following:
+The HEDS Consortium sponsors opportunities for representatives from member institutions to collaborate and learn from one another through the following:

-- The HEDS Annual Conference – focuses on assessment, institutional research, and institutional effectiveness at small colleges and universities.
+Focuses on assessment, institutional research, and institutional effectiveness at small colleges and universities.
 Conference sessions include presentations on almost any aspect of how people at institutions analyze and use data to advance their institution’s mission.
-Aside from good presentations, an important part of the annual conference is the chance for people from a wide variety of institutions to get together and talk.
-The 2017 HEDS Annual Conference will take place in Cincinnati, Ohio from June 18–21.
+Aside from good presentations, an important part of the Annual Conference is the chance for people from a wide variety of institutions to get together and talk.
+Learn more about the HEDS Annual Conference.

 How do we ensure that HEDS institutions won’t disclose each other’s confidential data?